berdal84/jeudemots/README.md

 2 - style
   - front-ng: extract CSS to get a common.css + customizable theme.css (a base exists in frontend-react)
-  - front-ng: think about responsiveness (tinyscreens, smartphones, desktop)
+  - front-ng: think about responsiveness

 3 - components
   - front-react/vue: implem all ng existing components.